 Director of Learning, Research and Practice Development and

-Her professional interests include, organisation of maternity services, homebirth, promoting normality, new born care and safe motherhood.
-She has published widely and presented at conferences locally, nationally and internationally.
+Her professional interests include organisation of maternity services, women’s choice in place of birth, homebirth, promoting normality, new born care and global maternal and newborn health safe motherhood.

 On a personal note she has three children who were all born at home and a grandson.